 Comparisons of the current generation of DMC satellites with Landsat-7 ETM+ have demonstrated that the calibration accuracy is within 1 - 3%.
 To maintain the calibration the DMC satellites are routinely cross-calibrated with Landsat-7 ETM+.

 Landsat-5 was a key source of imagery throughout the world, until the acquisitions of imagery was suspended in 2011.
 To address the shortfall in access to medium resolution data, Geoscience Australia has acquired large regional coverage of DMC data from DMC Imaging International (DMCii).
-This acquisition will help to address monitoring needs until Landsat-8 imagery is available in mid-2013.

 All images are available with two levels of processing, path (L1R) and orthorectified (L1T) in GeoTIFF format.
 The imagery is available as a packaged product and new imagery will be added when it becomes available.